Overc1ocker/HP-15-DA0014DX-Hackintosh/README.md

 - You must understand how opencore is configured before downloading.

 - The included EFI folder contains opencore 0.6.4 with all SSDTs, kexts, and drivers.
 The resources folder is missing which only matters if you would like a graphical selection screen.   https://dortania.github.io/OpenCore-Post-Install/cosmetic/gui.html
+- More specifics can be found in the SPECIFICS folder.
 ----------------------

 **Specs**